XaloraLabs/XaloraClient/README.md

 <hr>

-# Heliactyl • The modern client panel for Pterodactyl
+# XaloraClient • The modern client panel for Pterodactyl

 All features: